(post withdrawn by author, will be automatically deleted in 24 hours unless flagged)

 I have two HS-MS100+ sensors and can confirm that they behave fine with the Zooz ZSE18 driver.
 There are a couple differences, however.
 From a driver perspective, all I can see is that the Zooz sensor supports the LED parameter (#20), which is not listed in the HomeSeer manual, and trying to set it it (just for fun) didn't seem to have any effect.
 The driver also logs a message saying you can wake the device by holding the "z-button" for 5 seconds, which is consistent with the Zooz manual, but the HomeSeer manual says to tap it 4 times instead.
 The generic driver also works, but you lose easy access to these other parameters that are exposed in the Zooz drivers and otherwise all match.

 Other than that, there are minor differences in the device itself.
 The lens on the ZSE18 is a bit larger, and, as you might expect, the printing on the back of the device is a bit different.
+(EDIT: This actually might be the way both are now.
+I see HomeSeer advertising the HS-MS100+ "G2," which must be a "second generation" sensor; I have the older one.
+Perhaps Zooz had an older one like the one I have, too; they are almost certainly the same device with slightly different firmware from the same white-label manufacturer.)
 The rest appears nearly identical, including the remainder of the case and the adjustable magnetic mounts, so there appear to be minor firmware differences and a different lens (not sure if this helps it see farther, longer, or sooner) as the only notable differences.

 But to your second point: neither of mine found either the generic or Zooz drivers after pairing.
 Did staff ever get back to you if they added this fingerprint?
 (I'm not sure if Mike does Z-Wave drivers, but I could tag him to verify if so.)